Roderick Stephen Hall: Pre-war life

 Hall was born in 1915 in Beijing in what was then the Republic of China.
 His father, Ray Ovid Hall (1891–1951), was an international business man and his mother, Gertrude Cliff (Goodspeed) Hall (1881–1964), was a doctor.
 He attended Phillips Academy in Andover, Massachusetts, and graduated in 1934.
 He travelled internationally and visited the Italian Alps and, especially, the area around the Brenner Pass, where he spent his time climbing, hiking and skiing, becoming very familiar with the area.
 By profession, Hall was a geologist.

-When Japan attacked Pearl Harbor on 7 December 1941 and the United States were drawn into the war, Hall had just returned to the U.S. from his travels and had enrolled at Yale University.
+When Japan attacked Pearl Harbor on 7 December 1941 and the United States was drawn into the war, Hall had just returned to the U.S. from his travels and had enrolled at Yale University.

 Mission

 Preparation

 Hall dropped out of university and enlisted as a private, quickly rising through the ranks, eventually being promoted to Second Lieutenant.
-Recognising the strategic importance of the Brenner Pass for the supply of the German and Italian forces in the Mediterranean, Hall wrote a letter to the OSS in autumn 1943, proposing a mission against the Pass.
+Recognizing the strategic importance of the Brenner Pass for the supply of the German and Italian forces in the Mediterranean, Hall wrote a letter to the OSS in autumn 1943, proposing a mission against the pass.

 In his letter he volunteered to parachute into northern Italy, in the area west of Cortina d'Ampezzo, around the Falzarego Pass, with tools, supplies and explosives.
-From there he would either single-handedly or with the help of local resistance attack the minor roads and passes in the region leading up to the Brenner to disrupt Axis supply routes.
+From there he would either single-handedly or with the help of local resistance attack the minor roads and passes in the region leading up to Brenner Pass to disrupt Axis supply routes.
 He was aware that his chances of withdrawal from the region were slim but hoped to hide out in the area until the end of the war.

 To his surprise the letter aroused the interest of the Special Operations branch of the OSS, responsible, among other things, for sabotage.
 Hall was ordered to report to Washington.
 He received his initial training in the U.S. and was then sent to Algiers, North Africa, as a demolitions expert.
 A mission directly against the Brenner Pass was seen as unrealistic, partly because local partisan support seemed unlikely given that the inhabitants of the region of South Tyrol, also part of Italy, were predominantly ethnic Germans.

 In June 1944 Hall was sent to Caserta, Italy, where he joined the 2677th OSS Regiment, and trained with a team of agents for his mission.
 Hall briefly returned to Algiers for a parachuting course before embarking with his team to the Italian mountains for language and survival skills training.